Anthorn/StravaApi/README.md

 # StravaApi
 Small python api with the intention to upload activities to Strava

+The code is developed and tested with Microsoft Visual Studio 2017.

 ##
 Before you start using the api make sure to do the following: